 The Core Web Vitals are aimed to improve user experience.
 The CWV is intended to impact the SEO ranking factor.
 So, if your site is not optimized for CWV, you are soon going to find losing rankings.

-As we discussed until now, keeping few things in check will make sure that your CWV under control:
+As we discussed until now, keeping a few things in check will make sure that Website CWV is under control:

 - Use a caching plugin to implement site-wide optimizations